Majed-Saeed/cloud-engineering-aws/CloudTrail/README.md

 - CloudTrail is enabled by default with 90 days of event history.
 - Data Events must be explicitly enabled.
 - Global services such as IAM, STS, and CloudFront generate global service events.
-- Log delivery is not real-time and may take several minutes.